sumitece87/shareon/README.md

 # shareon
-Traffic-Aware Dynamic Container Migration for Real-Time Support in Mobile Edge Clouds This is based on the following paper: https://www.researchgate.net/publication/328096627_Traffic-Aware_Dynamic_Container_Migration_for_Real-Time_Support_in_Mobile_Edge_Clouds
+Traffic-Aware Dynamic Container Migration for Real-Time Support in Mobile Edge Clouds

+This repo is based on the following paper: https://www.researchgate.net/publication/328096627_Traffic-Aware_Dynamic_Container_Migration_for_Real-Time_Support_in_Mobile_Edge_Clouds